Anna-Bug/Anna-Bug/README.md

 - 👋 Hi, I’m @Anna-Bug
-- 👀 I’m interested in cooking
+- 👀 I’m interested in classic rock, cooking, reading, and all sorts of sports
-- 🌱 I’m currently learning applied calculus
+- 🌱 I’m currently learning about sustainable agricultural

 <!---